Fort Collins Child Custody Attorney

 - Whether one of the parties has been a perpetrator of spousal abuse

 Child custody can be modified if it would be in the best interest of the child.
-The court will not order a substantial restriction of parenting time unless it is shown that the present environment may endanger the child’s physical health or emotional development.
+A Fort Collins courthouse will not order a substantial restriction of parenting time unless it is shown that the present environment may endanger the child’s physical health or emotional development.

 Supervised Visitation